The City of Lakes, Palaces-Udaipur

 Sajjangarh Palace displays fascinating Rajput architecture, complete with high towers, turrets, balconies, and pillars.
 It even had the facilities to harvest rainwater in unique scientific techniques.
 From the top balconies of the Monsoon Palace, tourists get a splendid view of the entire city of Udaipur.

 All its lakes, palaces, and forts, as well as the ancestral home of the Mewars, Chittorgarh are viewable from the top of this palace.

 One can also have a direct view of the entire stretch of Fateh Sagar Lake.
 If you visit the Monsoon Palace anytime during the afternoon, make sure to wait and witness the sunset, which looks stunning from the vast balconies of the heritage building.

 How to reach Sajjangarh Palace

-It lies on the outskirts of the city of Udaipur, perched the hilltops of Aravalli hill.
-From the foot of the hill, there are minivans, auto-rickshaws, and taxis which will take you up the winding road to the Monsoon Palace.
+It lies on the outskirts of the city of Udaipur, perched on the hilltops of Aravalli hill.
+From the foot of the hill, there are minivans, auto-rickshaws, and taxis that will take you up the winding road to the Monsoon Palace.

 Eklingji Temple, Udaipur

 Eklingji Temple is one of the most popular temples, dedicated to Lord Shiva, of Rajasthan.
 Its splendid architecture drives several tourists here every year.

 This double-storied temple looks magnificent with its pyramidal style of roof and uniquely carved tower.
 The outer walls of the temple are stretched with steps that lower touching the serene waters.